 - Visit the castle of Oia, early enough, to find a comfortable spot and to avoid the dozens of crowds.
 You are now ready to hug your beloved ones and enjoy an imaginary romantic spectacle that you will never forget!

 - If you are early bird and dislike the crowds, go there during sunrise.
 Grab your camera and capture beautiful colors from a really unique perspective.

 Capture the 3 blue dome churches of Oia

-The architectural grandeur of Santorini is reflected generously in its unique chapels and the old churches.
-All of them are demonstrate artificially the devotion of Greek culture to Christianity.
-The truth is that among the rest, the 3 Blue Domes churches of Oia are stand out in almost every single postcard of the island!
+The architectural grandeur of Santorini is reflected generously in its unique chapels and old churches.
+All of them demonstrate artificially the devotion of Greek culture to Christianity.
+The truth is that among the rest, the 3 Blue Domes churches of Oia stand out in almost every single postcard of the island!
 Unquestionably, the most reproduced and photographed Santorinian blue dome churches are Agios Spiridonas and Anasteseos churches.
-The 3 blue domes located on an unnamed road, quite difficult to spot and almost impossible to reach using Google Maps!
+The 3 blue domes, located on an unnamed road, are quite difficult to spot and almost impossible to reach using Google Maps!
 Nevertheless, here are some useful instructions to follow starting right from the main entrance of Oia’s pathway, where the famous Passaggio Cafe is located.

 - With the church behind you, head south toward Nik.
 Nomikou, towards St. Nicolas Castle for about 41m and continue down the street.